Register for our upcoming Tennessee Throwdown Bike Race

 Top Speed 55 mph

-Experience the Longest Zipline in the United States at Wildside
+Experience the Longest Zipline in the United States at WildSide

-If you’re visiting Pigeon Forge and want a zipline experience that you won’t find anywhere else in the States, Wildside is here for you.
+If you’re visiting Pigeon Forge and want a zipline experience that you won’t find anywhere else in the States, WildSide is here for you.
 Our adventure park is proud to offer the longest zipline in the United States, giving you an exhilarating way to explore the Smoky Mountains with your family.
 Our zipline also has four lanes, allowing riders to go down with their entire family or race one another to the bottom!

 If you’re ready to give our zipline a shot, learn more about MegaZip today!